anon4445/bengali_whisper/README.md

-# Bengali-Whisper:Efficient Adaptation of Trasnformer Architecture for Bengali Speech Recognition
+# Improving Bengali Speech Recognition using Fine-tuned Whisper

-This repository contains the code and resources to reproduce the experiments presented in the paper "Bengali-Whisper: Efficient Adaptation of Trasnformer Architecture for Bengali
+This repository contains the code and resources to reproduce the experiments presented in the paper "Improving Bengali Speech Recognition using Fine-tuned Whisper".
-Speech Recognition".

 ## Reproduce the experiment: